hobinjk/moxie/README.md

  - Condition Berserker with and without banners
  - Power Berserker with and without banners
  - Condition Chronomancer
+ - Power Quickness Chronomancer with greatsword and with focus
  - Condition Daredevil
+ - Condition Deadeye
+ - Rifle Deadeye
  - Dragonhunter
  - Power quickness Firebrand
  - Boon Herald